laszloKajan/openui5-mobx-tutorial/README.md

 Starting from a SAPUI5 app with validation and MessageManager, this tutorial shows you how you can extend an existing app with reactive components step-by-step.

 No need to rewrite everything.
-New reactive features can be introduced gradually.
+Reactive features can be introduced on top of the original code.

 Built with unofficial [ui5 bindings](https://github.com/laszloKajan/openui5-mobx-model) for [mobx](https://github.com/mobxjs/mobx).